spsforks/ziglang-zig-wiki/FAQ.md

 2. The second step is to setup your code to not require an executable with `main()` or similar.
 Instead we define an `export` function to force the compiler into thinking the function must be compiled.
 Note this means you are probably going to have to use `zig build-obj` instead of `zig build-exe` or `zig run`.
 3. The third step is to define a skeleton panic handler to override the more functional default.

-Here is a boiler plate for a reduction; note little tricks like using easily identified constants values or identifiers can help.
+Here is a boiler plate for a reduction; note little tricks like using easily seen variable names or literal values can help.
 For example, `a` is a difficult variable to grep for.
 And the value `99` is much easier to find than `0`:

 ```zig
 export fn entry() void {